 These shifts spread into my language teaching career.
 To my surprise, I was able to remain calmer in the face of conflict.
 I was able to be more accepting towards the mistakes and imperfections in myself and others.
 I could take a minute to mindfully walk down the hall of my school and really relax into it, momentarily free from pressure and stress.

-I then crossed paths with Zenways, a UK-based Zen group that practices the Rinzai Zen Buddhist tradition and Zen yoga.
+I then crossed paths with Zenways and the Rinzai Zen Buddhist tradition.
 Their focus on health and wellbeing as well as deeper insights into life impressed me.
 I took the leap and trained as a mindfulness and meditation teacher under the guidance of Julian ‘Daizan’ Skinner Roshi, the first Englishman to become a Rinzai Zen master in Japan.
 I also became one of Daizan’s Zen students.

-In the last few years, I have been on retreat in Europe and Asia to practice mindfulness, peaceful co-existence, discovering my true self, and facing death to develop fearlessness.
+Since 2014, I have regularly attended retreats in Europe and Asia to practice living peacefully, discovering my true self, and facing death to develop fearlessness.
 I continue to work closely with Zen Master Daizan as well.

-My aim is to help others to live healthier, more happily, and more peacefully.
-We can all be calm and clear like mountains.
-It just takes some practice
+My aim is to guide others in living healthier, happier, peaceful lives.
+We can all do it.
+It just takes some practice.